Skip to main content

 Data Management supports conditional expressions using IF/THEN/ELSE/ENDIF.
 In Data Management, you use IF/THEN/ELSE/ENDIF as a "value selector."
 This contrasts with programming languages such as Visual Basic, which use conditionals to direct the flow of execution of a program.

 Think of IF/THEN/ELSE/ENDIF as a means to select one of many sub-expressions as values.
-For example:

 CODE